dealien/SCIENCE-Project-To-Do-List/dive-into-a-swimming-pool.md

 **Attempted By:** <span>Vyren11</span>, <span>cncman30</span>, <span>HeyitsJim</span>, <span>TroyFoxxin</span>

 ## Info
-Just dive out of a helicoptor or plane and into a swimming pool.
+Just dive into a swimming pool...from a helicoptor...
 Sounds easy enough, right?
 No, no it doesn't.
 But that's why we're doing it!

 ## Report
 That was a collosal failure.
 The swimming pools made REALLY tiny targets, and we couldn't just drop straight down.
 We would always drift forwards slightly, which was really annoying.